Skip to main content

 • Purchase of bike racks, helmets, locks, etc. associated with bike and pedestrian safety outreach

 The Transportation Options Program also provides scholarships for transportation options professionals to attend conferences or other trainings.
-Please consult the TO Program Scholarships Guidance for 2023 and fill out the scholarship request form.
+Please consult the TO Program Scholarships Guidance for 2024 and 2025 and fill out the scholarship request form.

 Contact